-- Machinery and equipment, and applicable repair parts, used in the manufacturing, processing, agricultural packaging, recycling, compounding, mining or quarrying of tangible personal property for sale; - Materials that will become an integral part of the finished product; - Coal, coke or other fuel for manufacturers, transportation companies, electric power companies and processors; - Industrial electricity and other fuels used in manufacturing tangible personal property; - Research and development machinery and equipment; - Air, water and noise pollution control equipment; - Material handling equipment for manufacturing or distribution projects investing \$35 million or more in the state; - Packaging materials; and
+Machinery and equipment, and applicable repair parts, used in the manufacturing, processing, agricultural packaging, recycling, compounding, mining or quarrying of tangible personal property for sale;

+Materials that will become an integral part of the finished product;

+Coal, coke or other fuel for manufacturers, transportation companies, electric power companies and processors;

+Industrial electricity and other fuels used in manufacturing tangible personal property;

+Research and development machinery and equipment;

+Air, water and noise pollution control equipment;

+Material handling equipment for manufacturing or distribution projects investing \$35 million or more in the state; One of these exemptions includes machinery and equipment, and applicable repair parts, used in the production of tangible goods.

+Packaging materials; and

-■ Long distance telephone calls and access charges, including 800 services.
+Long distance telephone calls and access charges, including 800 services.